loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 So far, we learned how to set things up and spin up the demo.
 Next, we'll look into how it works under the hood.

-## 2 Under the Hood of the BEP2 Demo
+## 2 Under the Hood of the BEP-2 Demo

-We've baked all the logic into three files:
+In this section, we'll explain the basics of building a bare bones web user interface that lets users move tokens between Binance and Loom.
+You'll find everything into to the following files:
  - `src/bep2-deposit-withdraw.js`
  - `src/bep2/BEP2Coin.js`
  - `src/bnb/BNBCoin.js`

- In the next chapters, we'll take a closer look at each of these files.
+In the next chapters, we'll take a closer look at the most important lines of code from these files.

 ### 2.a bep2-deposit-withdraw.js